 - Individuals who prefer a more personal approach

-Personal Capital Wealth Management offers a wide variety of accounts, including joint and taxable investment accounts, trusts, IRAs (traditional, Roth and SEP), advice-only on 529 college saving and 401(k) plans.
+Personal Capital offers a wide variety of accounts, including joint and taxable investment accounts, trusts, IRAs (traditional, Roth and SEP), advice-only on 529 college saving and 401(k) plans.
+You can manage many fianance aspects from one place.
+Even a credit card is offered to be used along your investment portfolio.
+Your credit cards can be managed within the Credit Cards section in your account.

 How to Create an Account with Personal Capital?